„This can’t wait. I am afraid it’s exceedingly urgent.“

 - Girls ears are exposed or described.

-- Mention of pubes pressing against protagonist (pleas don’t ask me to elaborate).
+- Mention of pubes pressing against protagonist (please don’t ask me to elaborate).

 - A slip is present or mentioned.

-- Person has lost part of their shadow.
+- A person has lost part of their shadow (and or soul).

 Remember to drink plenty of water (as well) to stay hydrated.
 Let me know what if your favorite Murakami book and what do you think should be added to the list.